AlfonsoGhislieri/acebook-rails-template-simple/README.md

  ```

 Rails requires a Javascript runtime to work.
 The easiest way is to install Node by running `brew install node` - and then run `bundle exec rspec` again

-## Project

-The aim of this project was to work as a team to build a clone of Facebook.
-We used Ruby on Rails as a framework and deployed with Heroku.

 ## Trello Link